21QB Coachmen Freelander Class C Motorhome

 Why we chose a Coachmen Freelander

-We started researching all the manufacturers when we settled on getting a small motorhome.
-We read many Coachmen RV reviews and discovered that the Freelander seemed to have great features and be the most affordable.
+We began researching all the manufacturers when we decided to purchase a small motorhome.
+We read numerous Coachmen RV reviews and discovered that the Freelander seemed to offer great features and was the most affordable option.

-Upon searching for a Coachmen Freelander for sale, we came across several Coachmen RV Dealerships, but inventory was low.
-We saw a late model 21QB about an hour away, but it had sold when we contacted the seller.
+Upon searching for a Coachmen Freelander for sale, we came across several Coachmen RV Dealerships, but the inventory was low.
+We saw a late-model 21QB about an hour away, but it had sold by the time we contacted the seller.
 We then focused on Freelanders.

 Coachmen Freelander 21QB

-The 21QB in this model stands for 21 feet with a queen bed.
+The 21QB in this model refers to a 21-foot length with a queen bed.
 We wanted to go as small as possible and have a regular queen-sized mattress.
 This meant not crawling above a cab or making up a dinette or Murphy bed each night.
 We also did not want a slide.
-This model seemed to fit our wants best when we were searching, especially because it has an external storage garage.
+This model seemed to fit our needs best when we were searching, mainly because it has an external storage garage.

 Mechanicals